IMPRS Faculty

 Outside IMPRS application calls you may contact faculty members about the possibility to do a PhD under their supervision.
 If faculty members are not available for supervision, it is noted below.

-The next application call for the IMPRS MolPlant will open at the end of 2024, for positions to start in 2025.
+The application call for the IMPRS MolPlant for positions to start in the second half of 2025 is OPEN now.

 Plant Stress and Epigenetics